afranz29/afranz29/README.md

 **Summer 2025** <br />
 I'm currently an intern at Alyssum Global Services working remotely on an upcoming project!
-On the side I'm gradually developing a Minecraft Mod for 1.20.1 (simply because I couldn't find one that I wanted).
+On the side I'm gradually developing a Minecraft Mod for 1.20.1 (simply because I couldn't find one that I wanted) (under my username PandaBear29!).

 ## Socials